NEED TO KNOW:

 Many airlines offer special cheaper packages for car hire when you book through them.
 Others include Thrifty, Tempest and First Car Rental.
 I have in the past also found some good deals through Argus.com, but these change weekly, so shop around.

 You can take a partner with you.
-They can join us for certain lunches and dinners.
+They can join us for certain lunches and dinners at extra charge.
 These need to be booked and paid in advance.
 Partners cannot join us during any of the art sessions.
 When we are travelling for art sessions partners cannot be attending those.

 The art program is more steered towards beginners, but as Dianne always say – we never stop learning.
 So artists of all levels are welcome.

 Pack warm clothes, but also pack for heat, this is the Cape and you will most probably encounter rain, heat, mist, sunshine and cold – all in one day.
 Remember your sunscreen, a hat and keep dehydrated.